Barbados Telephone Guide

 Do Not Disturb

-All telephones have some kind of volume control switch.
-Should you not wish to be disturbed, advise your hotel reception desk or villa personnel to hold your calls or alternatively, you can turn the volume on the handset down low.
+All telephones have some volume control switch.
+Should you not wish to be disturbed, advise your hotel reception desk or villa personnel to hold your calls, or you can turn the volume on the handset down low.

-Note: It is never advised to take your phone completely off the hook.
+Note: It is never advised to take your phone entirely off the hook.